Zappi review

 3 Year Warranty

 My recommendation is to buy an EV charger from an installer.
-This makes them responsible for both the installation and operation of the device.
-If there are any problems they will have an obligation to fix them.
-If your installer is no longer around then you can contact myenergie to make a warranty claim.
+This makes them responsible for both the installation and the functioning of the device.
+If there are any problems, they will have an obligation to fix them.
+If your installer is no longer around, then you can contact myenergi to make a warranty claim.

 Price

-At the time of writing in June 2024, a single-phase Zappi costs around $1,600 before installation.
-A 3-phase one is around $1,900.
-Getting one without a charging cable cuts the cost by around $50.
+At the time of writing in June 2026, a Zappi costs around $1,600 before installation.
+If you want one without a charging cable it's about $50 less.

-Installation adds a lot to the total cost.
-Three-phase chargers require more work and so are generally more to install.
+Installation adds a lot to the total cost, with three-phase installation requiring more work and generally costing more.
 Setting up smart charging capability also requires additional labour.
 For these reasons, installation can easily cost $800 to $1,000 or more.

 Recommendation